jamiebrynes7/spatialos-sdk-rs/README.md

 ```

 This will allow you to see the log output of the worker as it runs.

+## Running the test-suite

+To build & run the test suite you will need to:

+1. `cd test-suite`
+2. `mkdir schema && cargo spatial codegen`
+3. `cargo test`

 ## Testing the code generator